2025 Virginia General Assembly Legislative Priorities

 DATA CENTER REFORM

-Last year, legislators passed by every data center reform bill, with the comment that the issues should be studied.
+Last year, legislators passed-by every data center reform bill, with the comment that the issues should be studied.
 In December 2024, JLARC released its Data Center report, citing significant concerns on many fronts, such as insatiable energy needs that may not be able to be met, water usage impacts, and inappropriate citing near residences, schools, and parks.
-Below is just a sample of the data center bills that need our support (to see a complete list, check out Piedmont Environmental Council’s “Four Pillars” page with data center bills listed at the bottom):

-- DIED IN THE SENATE – SB899 – Authorizes localities to get data on data center water consumption estimates and consider those estimates when deciding to approve a rezoning or special use permit.
+• (4) SB899 would’ve allowed locales to get use data center water consumption estimates when deciding to approve a rezoning or special use permit.

 Ecology / Conservation